nhoizey/images-responsiver/packages/eleventy-plugin-images-responsiver/docs/tutorial/05-presets/README.md

 <script src="https://gist-it.appspot.com/github/nhoizey/eleventy-plugin-images-responsiver/raw/master/docs/tutorial/05-presets/dist/index.html?footer=minimal"></script>

 _Note: Each image can use multiple presets in the `data-responsiver` attribute, each value separated by a space (like classes).
-Settings from each preset surcharges the previous one(s), in the order they're declared._
+Attributes from each preset surcharges the previous one(s), in the order they're declared._

 # Now… what?